 The Saltaire Collection provides insights to the history and development of Saltaire, a UNESCO World Heritage Site in West Yorkshire.
 The collection relates to Saltaire’s buildings, people, businesses, educational institutions, community organisations and events.
 This includes Shipley College, Salts Mill, the Salt and the Roberts family.

-The collection comprises aver 5,000 items including original and quazi original documents, photographs, maps/plans, newspaper cuttings, artworks, books and objects.
-The ‘quazi’ original items are the only copies of digitised collections of a range of materials that can be made available to the public which are otherwise in the ownership of private individuals.
+The collection comprises aver 5,000 items including original and quasi original documents, photographs, maps/plans, newspaper cuttings, artworks, books and objects.
+The ‘quasi’ original items are the only copies of digitised collections of a range of materials that can be made available to the public which are otherwise in the ownership of private individuals.

 The time period covers the 1850s to the present day, with a particular strength in 19th Century history.